Don’t say THIS to a pregnant woman (but say THIS instead)

 For some reason the moment a woman becomes pregnant, it seems to be acceptable to make all kinds of highly inappropriate comments about her appearance.
 From everyone.
 Close family and friends, work colleagues, neighbours, shop-keepers, all the way through to random people at the bus stop (oh my goodness the bust stop becomes a whole new place of sociability, but that’s another story!).

 But if it is not acceptable to say to someone who isn’t pregnant: oh, you’ve got big tits, or you look a bit fat, or your skin is a bit shit, or your hair looks weird, then why oh why do people feel it is acceptable to pass comment on pregnant women?
-So here is Birthzang’s guide on what not to say to a pregnant woman, and giving you some easy guidelines of what to say instead
+So here is Birthzang’s guide on what making sure you don’t say this to say to a pregnant woman, and giving you some easy guidelines of what to say instead.

 Don’t say: Your bump looks big/small